-When faced with a potential foreign body obstruction in the upper airway or bronchus, quick and accurate diagnosis is crucial for effective management.
-The TMC and CSE exams often include questions about when and why to recommend a chest radiograph in such cases.
+When faced with a potential foreign body obstruction in the upper airway or bronchus, rapid and accurate diagnosis is essential for effective management.
+Questions about foreign body aspiration frequently appear on the respiratory therapy board exam, particularly those related to when diagnostic imaging should be recommended.

-In this article, we will discuss when a chest radiograph should be ordered to evaluate a suspected foreign body aspiration, which imaging techniques are most useful, and how to interpret key findings that confirm or rule out an obstruction.
+In this article, we will review when a chest radiograph should be ordered for suspected foreign body aspiration, which imaging techniques provide the most diagnostic value, and how to recognize radiographic signs that suggest airway obstruction.

 Take our free course to learn essential tips, insights, and strategies to pass the TMC Exam on your first (or next) attempt.